cornell-c2s2/c2s2_ip/src/tapeins/sp24/tapein2/README.md

 > the compiled programs are uploaded to this repo.
 Just flashing the board with the precompiled board does not require the toolchain.

 #### A.2.
 SPI Driver
-Connect an SPI Driver to the computer with the micro-usb cable.
-Its LED should lightup and display the pin names.
+Connect an SPI Driver to the computer with the micro-USB cable.
+Its LED should light up and display the pin names.

-We then need to identify the port name of SPI-driver on the computer.
+We then need to identify the port name of SPI driver on the computer.

   - For Linux: run `ls -l /dev | grep "USB"`, you should be presented with a list of devices with names like `ttyUSB0`, pick the device which has a timestamp that matches the time when you plugged the SPI Driver in.
 Your path to the port should look like `/dev/ttyUSBX`.